modifyhq/user-docs-content-example/docs/faqs.md

 Check out [reference] for definitions of all Modify concepts, including `artifacts`.

-## What plain text formats does Modify support?
+## What plain text formats are supported?

 Markdown (most of the GitHub-flavoured markdown spec), [MDX](https://mdxjs.com/) and yaml.

 Send us a feature request if you'd like other formats supported!

-## Do I need to commit changes I make to artifacts?
+## Do I need to commit changes to files?

 Uncommitted changes are saved to Modify's database, so you won't lose them if you don't commit them.

 However, since committing also pushes them to a remote branch defined in a connector, we recommend you do, as it's a good way for you to retain access to your data.

-## How can I edit artifacts in a GitHub or Bitbucket connector?
+## How do I edit files in GitHub/Bitbucket connectors?

 Artifacts and directories in a GitHub or Bitbucket connector's remote branch are protected by default.